-1. Focus on digital transformation
+1. Focus on transformation

 “When preparing a resume for CDO roles, each candidate must consider their audience, as different companies include a range of duties into each role.
 However, the ability to drive digital technology transformation is going to be the focus,” says Stephen Van Vreede, resume expert at IT Tech Exec.

-2. Creating a flexible resume
+2. Create a flexible resume

 Your resume should be a flexible document that you can quickly tweak to fit the job you’re applying for.
 This might mean highlighting specific skills or adding in relevant expertise that you originally left off your resume.
 Van Vreede suggests creating a “modular” resume that can be updated to be a custom fit for any job listing.

 Your summary should always describe the “value add you bring to the organization as a CDO,” he says.
 But make sure the summary also includes keywords that align with the job listing.
 Add in keywords that you haven’t included or if you phrased a skill or accomplishment in a different way, go back into your resume and re-word it.
-Your experience section can also have a bulleted list of your achievements which can be re-ordered to “prioritize the things that the company seems to care about the most based on the posting.”
+Your experience section can also have a bulleted list of your achievements which can be re-ordered to “prioritize the things that the company seems to care about the most based on the posting,” Van Vreede says.

 “If the posting emphasizes that the candidate must have experience in digital product development, then the first achievements listed for each role should focus on digital product development and delivery.
 However, if another posting lists cloud experience as the key requirement, then the bullet points should prioritize cloud transformation initiatives,” he says.

 Use job listings you’re interested in as a guide for creating a base resume that you can later customize based off job listings.
-Cheryl Lynch Simpson, career, job search and LinkedIn coach and master resume writer, suggests going through a dozen or more job listings to create your base resume and then tailor it from there as needed.
+Cheryl Lynch Simpson, career, job search, and LinkedIn coach and master resume writer, suggests going through a dozen or more job listings to create your base resume and then tailor it from there as needed.

 “Although resume tailoring shouldn’t take a lot of time, it should be thorough and include potential changes to the resume’s title, summary, keywords, position descriptions, achievements, and credentials.
-It’s easiest if the job seeker highlights key requirements, phrases, and responsibilities in the job postings and then looks specific locations in the document where many of them could be incorporated,” says Simpson.
+It’s easiest if the job seeker highlights key requirements, phrases, and responsibilities in the job postings and then looks for specific locations in the document where many of them could be incorporated,” says Simpson.

-3. Keep ATS systems in mind
+3. Keep ATS in mind

 Applicant tracking systems (ATS) automate part of the hiring process by filtering out resumes that hit specific keywords relevant to the job listing.
 This helps recruiters and hiring managers sort through large stacks of resumes to quickly find qualified candidates.
-However, if your resume isn’t set up to be ATS-friendly, you might run the risk of it going unnoticed by the automated system.
+But if your resume isn’t set up to be ATS-friendly, you might run the risk of it going unnoticed by the automated system.

-An ATS system compares your resume to the content in the listing’s requirements, and it will count the number of times keywords appear, according to Simpson.
+An ATS compares your resume to the content in the listing’s requirements, and it will count the number of times keywords appear, according to Simpson.
 Resumes are then ranked using this “scoring process” so recruiters know which candidates to look at first.